kev-chen/CS-475-Assignment-4/README.md

 # Test Plan
 ## Overview
-There are several scenariors for both the client and the server, particularly green light scenarios and authentication failures involving invalid client private key, client public key, server private key, and server public key, and invalid client name.
+There are several scenariors for both the client and the server, particularly green light scenarios and authentication failures involving invalid client private key, client public key, server private key, and server public key, and adding a second client.

 ## Test Case 1: Greenlight on EC2 Instance
 | Client | Server |